 Tunisia reached a staff-level agreement with the IMF in 2022 worth about 1.9 billion dollars.
 It was never approved by the Fund’s board.

 The hold-up is political as much as technical.
-The IMF wants subsidy cuts and public-wage reforms that the government has refused to make.
+The IMF wants subsidy cuts and public-wage reforms that President Kais Saied has rejected as foreign diktats, a stance our reporting has shown resonates with a public wary of outside interference but leaves the economy without a safety net.

 President Kais Saied has cast those conditions as foreign diktats.
 He has argued that Tunisia should not take orders on its own economy.